rvijaykumar/ScalaSpark/README.md

 This is configured to run in the local or client mode setup and if you were to run in the `cluster` mode, you may want to externalise the cluster URL to the SparkSession as `Program Arguments`

+The use-case `FlightsTogether` is configured to take in the `local` or `cluster` URL and the `Application Name` from the command line `Program Arguments` to show how these applications can be run in different environments by externalising the run time arguments.
+Eg: `bin/spark-submit --class classname -Xms256m -Xmx1g project.jar "arg1"`
+    `String someArgument = args[0];`

+The `program arguments` for `FlightsTogether` is `"local[*]" "TotalNumberOfFlightsByMonth"`

+The rest of the applications are tested using the Run/ Debug options in the Editor

 # How to Use the Project
 Recommend
 1. Read and understand the static data under `data` folder